-Wicca, as a religion of nature worship, is well aware of the Moon’s cycles, especially as they affect making magick, so it is very important the correct Moon phase be taken into account whenever working magick or Wiccan spell-casting, as each Full Moon has a different meaning and magickal purpose.
+Wicca, as a religion of nature worship, is well aware of the Moon’s cycles, especially as they affect making magick.
+This means it is very important for the correct Moon phase be taken into account whenever working magick or Wiccan spell-casting; as each Full Moon has a different meaning and magickal purpose.

 Wiccans celebrate the 13 Full Moons that occur every year.
 These celebrations are known as Esbats.
 The Esbats are lunar and represent the Goddess at her height of power.
 At these times, Her Magick is more potent than on any other day of the month.

 The Full Moon is also a traditional time for divinations of all kinds, as the power of the Moon aids in such work.

 - January is known as ‘Wolf Moon’ and a time to plan a ritual of protection around your home and family.